duyet/blog/content/posts/2015/2015-07-14-big-data-monitoring-spark-with-graphite.md

 ![](https://3.bp.blogspot.com/-053jp9eCxuk/VaSkFFqSPcI/AAAAAAAACmI/9xw3c4rM20Y/s1600/rdh-tasks.png)

-The leftmost panel shows close to 400 tasks in flight at once, which  in this application corresponds to 4 “cores” on each of 100 executors.
-The “valley” in that leftmost panel corresponds to the transition  between two stages of the one job in this application.
+The leftmost panel shows close to 400 tasks in flight at once, which  in this application corresponds to 4 "cores" on each of 100 executors.
+The "valley" in that leftmost panel corresponds to the transition  between two stages of the one job in this application.
 The right two panels show the number of tasks completed and rate of task completion per minute for each executor.

 ## HDFS I/O ## (#hdfs-io)